Keeping in touch days

 - participating in a planning day

 - attending a conference.

 There are some rules about the type of work that can be done on these days.
-Visit the Department of Human Services website for more information.
+Visit the Services Australia website for more information.

 An employee on unpaid parental leave gets 10 keeping in touch days.
 This doesn't affect their unpaid parental leave entitlement.